 Keep working your way to smaller details, like wreathes, bushes, window panes, and columns.

 For wreaths, roll green clay into a thin rope.
 Cut into equal lengths, and then bend them into circles and attach to windows or doors.
 Use a pointy tool to create texture on the wreaths.
 You can also add bows or ribbons with red clay.

 For bushes, roll small balls of green clay.
 If you want them to be snow-topped, you can add a bit of white clay on top and smooth it with a tool to look like snow.
 Use a pointy tool to create texture on the bushes as pictured above for the wreaths.

-For window panes, I used the edge of a tool to press indentations across the windows where the panes go (you can see those indentations on the windows in the photo above).
+Window panes; I used the edge of a tool to press indentations across the windows where the panes go.
+You can see those indentations on the windows in the photo above.
 Our window panes are white, so I painted across those indentations after baking.

 If your house has siding, you can use one of your tools to gently etch parallel lines across the ornament to give the appearance of siding.

 For the columns, I rolled white clay fairly thick and then cut strips from it (our columns are square).
 I then rolled green clay into ropes like I did for the wreaths, but I wrapped each one around a column to create garlands instead.
 I textured them with a pointy tool as with the wreaths and bushes and then attached them.